Saving lives through IoT and agile software development

 Continuous development on flexible platforms

-With groundbreaking technology at its core, the user interface of a native mobile app is necessary to achieve the communication that is desired.
+With groundbreaking technology at its core, the creation of a user interface for native mobile apps were necessary to achieve the communications that were desired.

 Flexibility in alerts, response time and design were crucial to the desired corresponding customer journey.
-The app communicates sensitive data, so security is key.
+The app communicates sensitive data, and so security and data compliance standards are key.

 With estimates ranging as high as 75 billion IoT devices worldwide in 2025, AppSens are looking forward to bringing a multitude of data points to life in the application layer.